 Lists

-loop gave you the power to loop through a list of items.
+At the end of the last lesson, you saw how the for loop gave you the power to loop through a list of items.
 In this lesson, you’ll learn more about working with lists, and see how lists and loops together make for powerful programming patterns.

 You’ll also focus on problem-solving using loops, and practice breaking problems down into pieces so that you can find solutions step by step.